 Sheran said students in the Advanced Placement classes used iPads to track and analyze polling data leading up the November election, immersing themselves in the electoral process.
 "This [trip] also will help students connect together what they are learning here with an understanding of the broader picture in our country," he said.

-"The hope definitely is that we see students connect the places and the historical and current events we’ve been talking about in
+"The hope definitely is that we see students connect the places and the historical and current events we’ve been talking about in government and history classes," Esko said.

 In addition to the Washington trip, several students in the classes participated in the campaigns of [then candidate] Elizabeth Warren and [then Sen.] Scott Brown in the recent election, Sheran said, gaining first-hand, grass-roots experience in the process.